Definición de stand en inglés:

 as it stands

-- In its present condition: there are no merits in the Bill as it standsMás ejemplos en oraciones
+- In its present condition: there are no merits in the proposal as it standsMás ejemplos en oraciones

 - But the law as it stands also proposes to outlaw all smoking in theatres - including on the stage.